 Take precautions during treatment to ensure a safe and healthy summer

 Avoid Excess Sun Exposure: Certain forms of chemotherapy and radiation make patients more sensitive to the sun.
 Limit your sun exposure between 10 a.m. and 3 p.m., when the sun’s rays are the strongest.
 Use sunscreen with an SPF of 30 or higher and reapply it often, especially after sweating or swimming.
+Use a sunscreen free of dyes and perfumes, for sensitive skin, or ask your health care provider for recommendations.
 If you've lost your hair due to chemo, wear a hat or use a sun umbrella.

 Fight Fatigue: Heat can worsen cancer-related fatigue.
 Try to stay in an air-conditioned space or limit the amount of time you are exposed to heat.
 If you’re outside, drink cold beverages and seek shade when possible.

 Garden with Gloves: Routine flower and vegetable gardening is permissible using some infection precautions.
 Wear gloves when touching dirt and soil and wash your hands immediately after.
 If you’re walking through areas where soil, dust and fungal spores are found in the air, consider wearing a mask.
 (If you have had cellular therapy or a stem cell transplant, follow the instructions you received about when it will be safe for you to do gardening.)

 Before you partake in any summer activity or travel, talk with your doctor about proper safety precautions, and the best options during your cancer care.